jhinmainksta/drone/docs/en/camera.md

 Also make sure that [position and orientation of the camera](camera_setup.md) is correct.

-The `clover` service must be restarted after the launch-file has been edited:
+The `drone` service must be restarted after the launch-file has been edited:

 ```(bash)
-sudo systemctl restart clover
+sudo systemctl restart drone
 ```

 You may use [rqt](rviz.md) or [web_video_server](web_video_server.md) to view the camera stream.